alanhkarp/SitePassword/README.md

 Some web sites have strict password rules, how long it must be, if it must contain upper case or lower case letters, numbers, or special characters, including restrictions on which special characters are allowed.
 If you run into a site that doesn't accept the calculated password, click the _More_ button and change the appropriate menu entries.
 SitePassword was tested on 100s of web sites to make sure it can always compute a valid password.

 Some sites make you change your password periodically.
 SitePassword makes that easy.
 Just change your nickname for the site.
-For example, if your current nickname is _MyBank_, and they make you change your password once a year, you could change the nickname to _MyBank2022_.
+For example, if your current nickname is _MyBank2021_, and they make you change your password once a year, you could change the nickname to _MyBank2022_.
 Your new site password will be completely different from the old one.

 SitePassword includes an antiphishing feature.
 If you try to use the same nickname for another domain name, you will get a big, scary warning.
 It's telling you that you may be at a site spoofing the one you think you are at.
 Unfortunately, you will also see this warning when you are not being tricked.
 Many websites have several different login pages with different domain names.
 So, when you see the warning, check the URL of the page to make sure it's a login page for the site you think it is.